Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/roadmaps/primary_function.md

 ## 🪜 Stanza-Based Progression

-The Primary Function (1A) unfolds through several Layer 3 minigames, each with a distinct recursive focus:
+The Primary Function (1A) unfolds across a growing **sequence of Layer 3 stanzas**, each comprising four recursive minigames.
+Each stanza contributes a new recursive focus, testing tools, failure modes, or strategic fallbacks.

 ### 🔹 `a0_0_the_test_that_called_itself`
 - Foundational recursion self-test